Dick Kimmel & Co

 Terry Johnson - bass

-Ian Kimmel - Dobro, mandolin, guitar & vocals
+Dobro, mandolin, guitar & vocals

 Recent CD's from Dick Kimmel & Co include the award-winning bluegrass gospel recording, "Dick Kimmel & Co - My Lord Keeps A Record" recognized as one of the top bluegrass gospel recordings in 2005 by the International Bluegrass Music Association.
-The band's most recent CD "Dick Kimmel & Co - Dreamin'" is receiving excellent reviews.
+The band's most recent CD "Dick Kimmel & Co - Dreamin'" received excellent reviews.

 Dick Kimmel has been performing bluegrass music since the 1950's.
 With his band, Dick handles lead and harmony vocals in addition to playing mandolin, guitar, and clawhammer banjo.
 Dick has recorded more than 2-dozen albums, including 7 CD's for Copper Creek Records, a Virginia-based bluegrass music record label.
 His Copper Creek solo recordings include "Dick Kimmel ‑ 25 Year Collection" (Copper Creek Records CD‑0143), "Dick Kimmel ‑ Wild Turkey Rag" (Copper Creek Records CD‑0115), and his clawhammer banjo release, "Dick Kimmel ‑ Fishin' Creek Blues" (Copper Creek Records CD‑0173).
 In a 1994 feature article, Bluegrass Unlimited referred to Dick as the "Ambassador of Bluegrass.”
 On stage, Dick's emcee work paints a picture of bluegrass music and its colorful history from information he gained as a writer for international bluegrass music magazines.
 Dick Kimmel is a 2010 inductee into the Minnesota Music Hall of Fame, a 2008 inductee into America's Old-Time Country Music Hall of Fame, and a 2012 inductee into the Mid-America Music Hall of Fame.
 In 2014, he received a nomination for SPBGMA's Bluegrass Entertainer of the Year Award.
 See the "Artist Profile" link on this website for more information on Dick's background.

 The firm foundation for the band's instrumental sound comes from the exceptional banjo playing of Graham Sones.
-Graham has decades of experience on the 5-string banjo.
+Graham has many decades of experience on the 5-string banjo.
 He has played Scruggs-style banjo for more than 40 years.
-This Rochester, MN native has performed and recorded with some of the Midwest's top bluegrass bands.
+This Rochester, MN native performed and recorded with some of the Midwest's top bluegrass bands.
 Additionally, Graham is an excellent lead singer and adds the baritone vocals to DKC's trio and quartet numbers.
 Graham joined the DKC lineup in 2010.

 Terry Johnson, on bass, joined Dick Kimmel & Co in 2012.
 A native of Balaton, MN, Terry grew up in a family of musicians and began playing music by the time he was 6-years-old.
 Terry's father, Everette, taught him to play bass when he was 10-years old.
 While in his teens, Terry was playing for his church and performing solo shows at the local retirement home.
 Terry now lives in the Twin Cities and was part of several bands before joining Dick Kimmel & Co.
 His solid rhythm and knowledge of chord structures are intergral to fitting DKC like a glove.